Skip to main content

 The Challenge

-Investors approached my client with promises of cash and a quick closing.
+Investors approached Julia with promises of cash and a quick closing.
 While tempting, she knew the home was the estate’s largest asset and that its equity represented the lasting legacy for the heirs.
 Accepting the first offer would have meant leaving money on the table and risked falling short of her fiduciary duty.

 Most real estate agents in this situation would have suggested selling the property off market to their own investor list — or even worse, positioned themselves as the buyer.
 Many would not have known how to handle a severely deteriorated property at all.